Natural Supplements to Help Dogs Sleep

 Here are some of the most popular essential oils that may promote relaxation:

-- Lavender: Lavender is one of the most commonly used essential oils for dogs because it helps keep your pet calm and relaxed.
+• Lavender: Lavender is one of the most commonly used essential oils for dogs because it helps keep your pet calm and relaxed.

-- Chamomile: Chamomile is another popular essential oil that helps calm dogs and provides help for restless animals.
+• Chamomile: Chamomile is another popular essential oil that helps calm dogs and provides help for restless animals.
 It’s also known as a wonderful sleep aid for both humans and pets alike!

+Essential oils can be used in combination with other holistic therapies, such as acupuncture or massage therapy, to help your dog relax and fall asleep more easily.
 To use essential oils for sleep, add a few drops of your preferred essential oil into a diffuser, or place a few drops on a cotton ball and place it under your dog’s bedding.

-How to Encourage Good Dog Sleep Habits
+How to Help a Dog Sleep Through the Night by Encouraging Good Dog Sleep Habits

-be less hyperactive by providing a safe place for them to sleep and making sure they get enough exercise.
+The good news is that you can encourage your dog to sleep more and be less hyperactive by providing a safe place for them to sleep and making sure they get enough exercise.

 The first action you need to take is to provide your dog with a safe place to sleep.
 Pet safety is key and ensuring they feel secure in their environment is crucial.
 Dogs like to be able to curl up in a small space, so if you have an old blanket or pillow, put it in the corner of the room for them to use as a bed.
 If you don’t have anything for them, buy a pet bed or make one out of cardboard boxes and blankets.